MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 |Excluding results from archive sites           |NOT (path:http//contoso.sharepoint.com/archive OR path:http//contoso.sharepoint.com/CompanyArchive)|
 | Excluding results based on file type property | NOT(FileType:htm)|

-#### Query variables
 Use variables in the KQL query section of a vertical to provide dynamic data as an input to the query of a vertical.
-"Profile" and "Query string" are the types of query variables that can be used.
+"Profile" and "query string" are the types of query variables that can be used.

-#### Profile variables
+#### Profile query variables

 You can use profile query variables to contextualize the search results to the signed-in user.
 Profile query variables fetch values from the signed-in user’s [profile](/graph/api/resources/profile).
 For example, to create a “Tickets” vertical for the user to find support tickets assigned to them, you can specify the following query in the “Query” section during the vertical creation in the administration page.